flatsurf/gmpxxyy/README.md

 * [gmpy](https://pypi.org/project/gmpy/) and [gmpy2](https://github.com/aleaxit/gmpy)

 This wrapper was born out of the necessity for a wrapper for the C++ interface of GMP for [pyexactreal](https://github.com/flatsurf/exact-real) so the semantics are exactly the same as in the [C++ interface](https://gmplib.org/manual/C_002b_002b-Class-Interface.html#C_002b_002b-Class-Interface) and the Python code involved is quite minimal.
 It does not actually aim to compete with any of the existing wrappers, we just needed one that went through cppyy and broke it out of pyexactreal eventually.
-We have not done much benchmarking yet, however, there is certainly a lot of room for improvement[^benchmark].
+We have not done much benchmarking yet, however, there is certainly a lot of room for improvement<sup>1</sup>.

 ```
 >>> import gmpxxyy, gmpy2